kevchu3/azure-buildagent-container/README.md

 ### 4. Create Build Artifacts

 Create a new project in OpenShift.
+For our example, we have used `azure-build`.
 The included `start.sh` wrapper script configures and runs the container, copy this as a ConfigMap to the project:
 ```
 $ oc new-project azure-build
 $ oc create cm start-sh --from-file=start.sh=resources/start.sh